-Note, there’s also an Osprey Farpoint 40 (Osprey Fairview 40 for women) if you’re looking to go slightly smaller but still like what Osprey had to offer.
+Note, there’s also an Osprey Farpoint 40 (Osprey Fairview 40 for women) if you’re looking to go slightly smaller but still like what Osprey offers.

 You can buy the Osprey Porter 46 here.

-This doesn’t mean Osprey’s the only option, though.
+This doesn’t mean Osprey is the only option, though.
 Here are some other great backpacks worth considering:

-The Tortuga Outbreaker is labeled as the maximum-sized international carry on.
-It’s a 35L backpack with a clamshell opening.
+The Tortuga Outbreaker is labeled as the maximum-sized international carry-on for a traveling Europe backpack.
+It’s a 35L backpack with a clamshell opening for easy access.